Kimmo-Ahola/BI25-Lesson-13-Python-FM/README.md

 ---

-16. Exercise 16
+14. Exercise 14

 grades = {"Alice": 90, "Bob": 85, "Charlie": 92}

-Print each student’s name.
+Print each student's name.

 ---
-17. Exercise 17
+15. Exercise 15

-Print each student’s grade from the dictionary above.
+Print each student's grade from the dictionary above.

 ---
-18. Exercise 18
+16. Exercise 16

 Print statements like "Alice has the grade 90" for each student in the dictionary.
 Use a loop and an f string to print the result.

 ---
-19. Exercise 19
+17. Exercise 17

-Increase every student’s grade by 5 points in the dictionary.
+Increase every student's grade by 5 points in the dictionary.

 ---